Ramanilovatar/Basic-websites/README.md

 # First Project
-This repository is for my first project.
+This is a basic project.

-First project : Run Apache and MySQL web server and load the site.
+Run Apache and MySQL web server and load the site.